 In September 2016, the Government of Ontario announced their commitment to create 100,000 more child care spaces over the next five years.
-CivicAction, starting in November of 2016, worked with the Ministry of Education to lead a consultation with employers from across Ontario.
-Over a period of three months, CivicAction engaged a diverse group of employers to inform the Renewed Early Years and Child Care Framework and Expansion Strategy.
+Over a period of three months, CivicAction engaged a diverse group of employers to inform the Ministry of Education’s Renewed Early Years and Child Care Framework and Expansion Strategy.
 31 different employers contributed through a series of one-on-one interviews and a roundtable meeting on January 26, 2017.
-Special thanks to Minister Indira Naidoo-Harris for co-chairing the roundtable meeting and prioritizing building bridges across sectors.

 We asked employers to describe what the ideal child care system would look like in Ontario.
 To most, an ideal system would:

-Employers recognized that a better child care system would have a positive effect on productivity and talent retention.
-In turn, leading to a major economic boost of GDP.
-A well-built and accessible system would also help more women stay in their workplaces.
-Especially if more part-time spaces were available to ease the transition for mothers who may be returning from maternity leave.
+Employers recognized that a better child care system would have a positive effect on productivity and talent retention, as well as leading to a major economic boost of GDP.
+A well-built and accessible system would also help more women stay in their workplaces and ease the transition to and from maternity leave.

 Employers highlighted that it is still typical for mothers to stay home longer than fathers if parents cannot find accessible and affordable care.
 This is especially true if they have two or more children.
-This trend affects the gender wage gap.
-It was also noted that the longer women are away from the workforce, the greater the effect on their future earning potential.
+This trend affects the gender wage gap as the longer women are away from the workforce, the greater the effect on their future earning potential.

 These employer consultations made it clear that organizations do recognize the significant social and economic benefits that accompany accessible, responsive, and affordable quality child care.
 It was also clear that employers can, and are willing to, play a role in transforming Ontario’s child care system.
-For many employers, providing support to their employees in this area can also be a part of their larger diversity and inclusion strategy.
-As employers prepare for a future for where millennials become parents, providing more support with child care could be an opportunity to attract and keep valuable talent.
-It was clear that there is a need for a child care system that accommodates the workforce of today and tomorrow.
+For many employers, providing support to their employees in this area could be an opportunity to attract and keep valuable talent.

-As the Ministry continues to work to develop a renewed plan for early years and child care expansion strategy, we encourage ongoing and deeper employer engagement in partnership to build the best possible child care system in Ontario.
+We encourage ongoing and deeper employer engagement to build the best possible child care system in Ontario.